 1 Add sea salt

-The simplest addition can transform everyday after school treats into bake sale-worthy splurges.
-Sprinkling flaked sea salt over the tops of your cookies just before baking will amplify the cookie’s sweetness and create a harmonious flavor balance as the freshly-baked morsel melts in your mouth.
+he simplest addition can transform everyday after-school treats into bake sale-worthy splurges.
+Sprinkling flaked sea salt over the tops of your cookies just before baking will amplify the cookie’s sweetness and create a harmonious flavor balance as the freshly baked morsel melts in your mouth.
 In our humble opinion, a chocolate chip cookie is not complete without a few flecks of salt.

-Try it in a recipe: Secretly Vegan Salted Chocolate Chip Cookies by Ovenly
+Try it in a recipe: Vegan Salted Tahini-Chocolate Chip Cookies

 2 Embrace savory ingredients

 Amp up the sweet-meets-salty factor even more by playing with savory mix-ins.
 Miso is a new ingredient trend the baking blogosphere is buzzing about.
 Add up to one-third cup of light miso for a je ne sais quois flavor that will have everyone reaching for another.
 But you also can’t go wrong with adding classic savory ingredients like pretzels and potato chips.

-Try it in a recipe: Chocolate Chunk, Pecan, and Miso Cookies by The Floured Kitchen
+Try it in a recipe: Chunky Vegan Chocolate Chip Pretzel Cookies

 3 Make them extra chewy

-Try it in a recipe: Perfect Vegan Chocolate Chip Cookies by Nora Cooks
+Try it in a recipe: Vegan Brown Butter Bourbon Salted Chocolate Chip Cookies

 4 Make them extra crispy